 Across Canada, April 28 has been designated the Day of Mourning.
-It’s a time when workers, families, employers, and others come together and remember those who have lost their lives to work-related incidents or occupational diseases.
+Each year workers, families, employers, and communities across the province remember those who have lost their lives on the job, and we all renew our commitment to creating healthy and safe workplaces.